For all emergencies call: 911

 You may also include in your letter that you are requesting a Bad Check Service Charge.
 The service charge is limited by law to $27.50 or 5% of the amount due, but not more than $250.00.

-- If the restitution is not made you within ten (10) days of the mailing of OUR letter, OUR office will file Check Deception Charges against the check writer.
+If the restitution is not made to you within ten (10) days of the mailing of OUR letter, OUR office will file Check Deception Charges against the check writer.

 Tips for accepting checks